 With a topic in mind, it’s now time to break down how you will present the seminar.

 Brainstorm different sub-topics you can speak about.
-For example, if you were doing a seminar on the benefits of heaving life insurance, you might cover:
+For example, if you were doing a seminar on the benefits of having life insurance, you might cover:

 Each section should be practical and useful.

-You want the audience walking away knowing what to do next, and if you can tie it into your insurance products, that’s even better!
+You want the audience to walk away knowing what to do next, and if you can tie it into your insurance products, that’s even better!

 Step 3: Organize and promote the seminar

 You will need a location to host the seminar, such as a banquet hall.

 A quick Google search will net some halls available for rent that you can contact.

 Once you have a date and location decided, you need to focus on promotion to get people to attend the seminar.

 Begin by announcing it on your social media accounts.
 You should already be active on networks like LinkedIn, Facebook, and Twitter.